Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 Your work gets contaminated by LGPL if it is "based on the library", e.g. if your work directly includes LGPL code or if your work cannot function without the LGPL parts (either by its own or by replacing the LGPL work).
 However, the LGPL is referred to as weak copyleft since much can be accomplished while "combined" with non-copyleft code which then falls under "works that use the library".
 [1]

-In this later case, your work is not contaminated even if you link against an LGPL licensed library, provided the following;
+In this later case, your work is not contaminated even if you link against an LGPL licensed library, the following applies;
 You may dynamically link against LGPL licensed libraries without disclosing your work, although if you provide the LGPL library (dynamically linked) you also need to provide its source.
-On the other hand, if you statically link you need to provide information to enable user to relink the software, this might for instance be the object files of your work.
+On the other hand, if you statically link you need to provide information to enable users to relink the software, this might for instance be the object files of your work.
 [2] Statically linking can easier be seen as "based on the library" and it could therefore be safer to dynamically link when possible (or relicense under LGPL) [3].